louischatriot/h4e/README.md

 ```

 ### That's not enough, I want layouts!
 Of course, who doesn't?
-So let's assume:
+So now you cannot directly reference the partial filename, but you can do something like this:

 * `./templates/website/layout.mustache` contains `Header <b>{{>content}}</b> Footer`
 * `./templates/website/pages/index.mustache` contains `Yo {{animal}}, this is the homepage`